JamesDunne/rest0-api/README.md

 Parameter Types
 ---------------

 Parameter types are described by `parameterTypes` sections.
-These sections may appear at the global level, the service level, or the method level.
+These sections may appear at the global level or the service level but *not* at the method level.
+Parameter type names must be unique per service and shared across all methods of the service.

 Let's take a look at an example `parameterTypes` section: